shamim1258/Shamim/Technology/Python/functions.md

 ## Normal Function
 -  `def` keyword used to create function.
 -  Parameter are variable in the function definition and Arguments are passed when we call function.
+-  Functions are **first class objects** which means that functions in Python can be used or passed as arguments.
 -  **Default Parameter**
    - We can define default parameter `def func(a, b = 100)`
    - If we give any default parameter than all the parameter after that must also be default parameter otherwise it will error out.